Vocaloid 4: History

 One of the highlights of the cross-synthesis function is that it can produce very different results depending on which vocals are mixed.
 Megpoid V4's two vocals "Native" and "NativeFat" will not produce much difference between them.
 However, by mixing Megpoid V4 vocals "Power" and "Sweet" the function will produce a very different result.

 When it was first released, it was only available in Japanese or English, despite being fully capable of using Chinese, Korean, or Spanish vocals from Vocaloid 3.
 This was similar to how with the original Vocaloid software functioned, in that its interface was only in English, despite having vocals for other languages.
 Despite the release of Vocaloid 4, Chinese vocals Yuezheng Ling and Zhanyin Lorra were also developed as releases intended for Vocaloid 3.

 For the voice "Cyber Diva", some long-term bugs were fixed and pronunciations addressed.
 English Vocaloid libraries now use a new shorter, more effective script.
 A custom library was made for the vocal, the largest ever made, which caused an issue with the dictionary proxy that was addressed.
 English vocals now have more clarity, at the price of expressive tones.
 Due to the mislabeling of certain phonetic symbols, all past English built vocals were reported to have incorrect sounds assigned to certain symbols; this has been addressed with the new script.

 Several adaptations of the Vocaloid 4 have been released.
 A Mobile version of the editor was released in 2015.
 Another adaption of the software came in the form of "Unity with Vocaloid", a version of the engine which allowed it to synthesis vocals in real-time within the Unity Engine.
 The job plug-in "Vocalistener" also received an upgrade, with an upgrade offer for Vocaloid 3 version owners offered.

 Vocaloid 4 was the last version released under Hideki Kenmochi, as he announced his retirement on January 30, 2015.
 Vocaloid has continued its development.
 He was replaced by Katsumi Ishikawa.

 In addition to the Vocaloid 4, the software itself also saw use in the Vocaloid Keyboard, which had first been announced in 2012, though prototypes of the Keyboard were finally unveiled in mid-2015 though did not see commercial release.

 Products

 VY1v4

 The latest version of the VY1 product, VY1v4 contains 4 voices, "Natural", "Normal", "Power" and "Soft."
 VY1v4 was released on December 17, 2014, for both PC and Mac operating systems.
 Those who bought the previous version were offered an upgrade discount which was included on the Vocaloid shop.

 Cyber Diva

 Cyber Diva is an American-accented female vocal released on February 4, 2015.
-The voice provider is Jenny Shima, who is an American singer, theater actress, and model.

 A version of this vocal was also added to the Mobile Vocaloid Editor app, making it the first English vocal for the app at the time of release, and for quite a while the only vocal on the English app.
 Despite this, the app was still using a Japanese interface at the time of release.